bytenativedata/spark-k8s-application/README.md

 - User-friendly model definition, supporting:
   - Reorganizing Spark Jobs, Sessions, and Scheduled Jobs based on different scenarios.
   - Adding configurations for Catalog, S3Connection, Jdbc Datasource, and pre-defined resources.
   - Supporting Spark configuration template reusability, avoiding the need for reconfiguration every time and enabling quick deployment from development to production tasks.
-Template configurations can be overridden based on different applications.different applications.
+Template configurations can be overridden based on different applications.
 - Session mode.
 Data developers or analysts can connect to sessions through various JDBCs or HiveServer2-compatible tools for interactive SQL execution.
 - Supporting direct SQL definition within tasks or configuration of SQL files, targeting data developers.
 - With the Web Console, support